-One particularly spectacular feature of the Zoo Park is that it holds a horde of different animals curated from all over the world with fun-packed exhibitions between March and October every year.
+One particularly spectacular feature of the Zoo Park is that it holds a horde of different animals curated from all over the world, with fun-packed exhibitions between March and October every year.
 Add this to your list of things to do in Idaho Falls.

-The Yellowstone National Park stretches over several acres, such that a complete tour around the Park may require a full day’s effort.
+Yellowstone National Park stretches over several acres, so a complete tour around the Park may require a full day’s effort.

 However, for first-timers, we recommend a complete tour of some of the most excellent hiking spots around the Park.
 While there, explore the Upper Geyser Basin Boardwalk with its hot geysers, springs, and park annals.

-That being said, look out for these top interests at the Yellowstone: the West Thumb Geyser Basin; the Grand Canyon of the Yellowstone; Mammoth Hot Springs as well as the Grand Prismatic Spring.
+That being said, look out for these top interests at Yellowstone: the West Thumb Geyser Basin, the Grand Canyon of Yellowstone, Mammoth Hot Springs, and the Grand Prismatic Spring.

-The Museum is one of the top sights to look out for while at Idaho Falls.
-It has continued to represent a significant and artistic platform for Idaho Falls for more than a decade.
+The Museum is one of the top sights to look out for a while at Idaho Falls.
+It has continued to represent a significant and artistic platform for Idaho Falls for over a decade.

-Spotlighting five museums and a kids’ interactive craft area, The Art Museum caters to all categories of travellers from solo pleasure-seekers to family getaways.
+Spotlighting five museums and a kids’ interactive craft area, The Art Museum caters to all categories of travelers, from solo pleasure-seekers to family getaways.
 You should see it!

-The Museum equally hosts special exhibitions and art lessons in painting, portraiture, water colouring, poetry slam, and new and exciting additions to their events each year.
+The Museum equally hosts special exhibitions and art lessons in painting, portraiture, water coloring, poetry slam, and new and exciting additions to their events each year.

 Location: 300 South Capital Avenue, Idaho Falls, Idaho State